-UPDATE 2-Ryanair talk of late summer fare cuts chills sector
+UPDATE 3-Ryanair talk of late summer fare cuts chills sector

 Analysts from Goodbody said Ryanair's tactics would increase pressure on carriers such as Alitalia, Air Berlin , Monarch and Norwegian Air Shuttle.

 "The read on this is that they see demand weakening substantially and need to stimulate growth through aggressive pricing," they said in a note.

-(Reporting by Conor Humphries; Additional reporting by Victoria Bryan in Berlin; Editing by Keith Weir)
+Reporting by Conor Humphries; Additional reporting by Victoria Bryan in Berlin; Editing by Keith Weir